This article originally appeared on MUNCHIES.

 Increasingly, however, eating local isn't just about health and taste—it's about asserting Hong Kong's autonomy in the face of mainland China.
 It's no coincidence that Wong, Chan and Tam are all political activists.
 In Hong Kong, farming and democracy have become intertwined.
 Pro-democracy agricultural collectives have emerged in the New Territories, including Choi Yuen Village, founded by a mix of activists and villagers displaced by a high-speed rail line, and the Mapopo Community Farm, which is currently fighting an eviction attempt by a large property developer.
 For activists, growing your own food is a way to fight against the unholy alliance between Hong Kong's all-powerful property developers, an opaque local government, and the increasingly authoritarian regime in Beijing.

 Last year, Tam banded together with a handful of other activists to open a market stall in Yau Ma Tei—the stall where I saw him selling his bananas.
 He goes there every afternoon for a few hours.
-"The neighbours like it because they know where the bananas come from," he says.
+"The neighbors like it because they know where the bananas come from," he says.
 Most of the stall's goods are second-hand knick-knacks, but they plan to convert it into something more like a café, with stools where people can sit and chat.

 Outside, the sun has given way to clouds.
 A light pitter-patter on the tin roof turns into a deafening roar as the clouds open up.
 As we wait out the storm, Auntie and Uncle Wong disappear into their room and reemerge in dapper city clothes: a floral blouse for her, a Cuban shirt, slacks and Trilby for him.
 Tam changes into a fresh shirt and baggy harem pants.
 "How is he ever going to find a girl if he wears pants like that?" mutters Uncle Chan.